-Take your own bike across Lake Wakatipu on the TSS Earnslaw to Walter Peak before exploring at your own leisure.
+Take your own bike across Lake Whakatipu on the TSS Earnslaw to Walter Peak before exploring at your own leisure.

-With this non-guided cycling option you cruise across Lake Wakatipu on board the TSS Earnslaw and then explore the very scenic Back Road on your own bicycle (or one you’ve independently hired).
+With this non-guided cycling option.
+You cruise across Lake Whakatipu on board the TSS Earnslaw and then explore the very scenic Back Road on your own bicycle (or one you’ve independently hired).
 The countryside is stunning as you climb through a golden tussocked valley into the rainforest surrounding the Mavora Lakes, where you can tour several Lord of the Rings locations.

 It is essential that you allow adequate time to make your return cruise to Queenstown.

 RealNZ Visitor Centre on Steamer Wharf, 88 Beach Street, Queenstown Bay